mnouk/DBLP--Recommender_System/README.md

                                     -- T1,....TN are topics (expressed in any Ontology) -- p1,....pN are the respective preference 'weights'

-## PROBLEM DESCRIPTION :
+## PROBLEM DESCRIPTION:

-If we can represent the mentee vectors in the same 'semantic space' as that of the mentors, the problem of recommendation boils down to a simple correlation maxiisation problem.
+If we can represent the mentee vectors in the same 'semantic space' as that of the mentors, the problem of recommendation boils down to a simple correlation maximisation problem.
+The goal is therefore to first represent the Mentor vectors in a semantic space and then, project the mentee vectors onto it (Thereby effectively mapping the two Ontologies and getting rid of semantic heterogeneity).
+Finally computing the most correlated mentor vectors for a given mentee.

+## Solution:

+We take a 4-step approach to the solution :

+1. Data Extraction -- Moving from an XML to a Tabular representation.
+2. Data Cleaning --